tolbon/Hexagame/README.md

-# hexagame
+# Hexagame
-copy of https://github.com/Qboussard/Hexagame but in PWA
+Copy of this repo https://github.com/Qboussard/Hexagame but with PWA

+## Why in PWA ?
+For learning and standard is cool